pmcgrenery/WxBrief/README.md

 The mockup image used in this file is based on [Anthony Boyd's](https://www.anthonyboyd.graphics/) free mockups.

-The image on the 404 page was taken by [Jeff Johnson Photography](http://www.jeffjohnsonstories.com/).
+The image on the 404 page is by [Jeff Johnson Photography](http://www.jeffjohnsonstories.com/).

 ## Animations